selmantabet/CIAdviser/readme.txt

 *For V1.0.1, which features a Progressbar, but the loading screen's behaviour is a bit odd during refreshes.
 Check it out if you were curious and test with whatever you feel is better.

+EDIT (5/7/2019): The GDAX API is no longer working as intended, most likely due to the API going fully deprecated, and therefore, the program will crash during the first data fetch.